Dud Corner Cemetery, Loos-en-Gohelle, France

 There is a parking pull off area off the main road at the front (west side) of the memorial and cemetery.
 Visitors are advised to be extremely careful when getting in and out of a car on the side nearest the road.
 The Lens-Béthune road can be busy but even when it is not, vehicles are often travelling at high speed and the tail winds can be dangerous for people moving about around cars parked by the memorial.

-The Loos Memorial to 20,065 Missing forms the two side walls and the rear wall of Dud Corner Cemetery:
+The Loos Memorial to 20,065 Missing British and Commonwealth officers and men forms the two side walls and the rear wall of Dud Corner Cemetery: